centreon/centreon-documentation/versioned_docs/version-22.10/monitoring/anomaly-detection.md

 indicator, the name of the performance data on which the computations will be performed as well as the value of the performance data.

+### How is the sending and storage of my data protected?

+Sending data to our Cloud infrastructure is risk-free.
+Data is end-to-end encrypted.
+The data collected only contains metrics and some Centreon identifiers (host name, service name).
+Our environment is protected by AWS Web
+Application Firewall and AWS Shields to prevent DDoS attacks.
+Our architecture has been reviewed by AWS architects (AWS Foundational Technical Review) and we are an AWS Qualified Partner.

 ### What is the data used for?

 The data is used to compute behavior models.
 From these models will be generated predictions used as floating